UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 `df.loc[ row-name-start : row-name-end , "column name start" : "column name end"]`

 Let's give our past example a shot.
-We again want rows "Apple Cinnamon Cheerios" to "Cap'n'Crunch" with all the columns but now the indices are labeled with numbers.
+We again want rows `Apple Cinnamon Cheerios` to `Cap'n'Crunch with all the columns but now the indices are labeled with numbers.

 ``` Python
 df.loc[ 5 : 10 ]